 Tibetan language is an important tool of communication to study and understand the Tibetan diaspora and Tibetans in Tibet, as well as Himalayans along the Tibetan borderlands.
-The primary objective of the online Introductory Tibetan language course is for students to develop oral skills that will allow them to communicate with members of different Tibetan communities.
-The students learn modern standard Lhasa dialect, which is customarily used (at least as a lingua franca) by both Tibetans within Tibet and in exile, as well as by the many Himalayan peoples who have had a Tibetan-language education.
-Reading and writing skills are also introduced, since students are required to be able to read and write names and terms written in Tibetan script and/or scholarly transliteration (i.e. the Wylie system), even if their orthography and spelling remains a challenge.
+The primary objective of the Introductory Tibetan language course is for students to develop oral skills that will allow them to communicate with members of different Tibetan communities.
+This course includes intensive language classes and placement with a Tibetan homestay in Boudha, a Tibetan and Himalayan enclave outside Kathmandu.
+The students learn modern standard Lhasa dialect, which is customarily used (at least as a lingua franca) by both Tibetans within Tibet and in exile, as well as by the many Himalayan peoples who have had a Tibetan language education.
+Reading and writing skills are also introduced, since students are required to include names and terms written in Tibetan script and/or scholarly transliteration (i.e. the Wylie system) in their papers and research projects.

-By the end of this course, students should be able to converse in beginning Tibetan in the context of interacting online with teachers and language partners, and to understand grammatical basics of the language and the ways it diverges from their native language.
+By the end of this course, students should be able to converse in beginning Tibetan in the context of interacting with homestay families, community members and excursion participants, and understand grammatical basics of the language and the ways it diverges from their native language.
 Students should gain the ability to employ Tibetan in appropriate cultural contexts (for example, using the honorific forms when speaking with elders).

-Language classes will take place for three weeks online.
+Language classes will take place for three weeks in Nepal.
 All written materials are studied directly in Tibetan script and not in a phonetic system.
 Vocabularies, grammar, sentence structures and tenses are effectively introduced in lessons thoughtfully planned around topics most relevant to daily lives.
-Besides Tibetan script, students are expected to use Wylie (most broadly accepted system of Tibetan transliteration into Roman script).
+Besides Tibetan script, students are expected to use Wylie (universally accepted system of Tibetan transliteration).